tidalcycles/tidalcycles.github.io/_patterns/samples.md

 layout: default
 ---

-All the samples can be found in the `samples` subfolder of the Dirt distribution.
+If you're using SuperDirt, all the default samples can be found in the `Dirt-Samples` folder - find out where that is by running `Quarks.folder` in SuperCollider.
+If you're using classic dirt, look in its `samples` subfolder.
 Here's some you could try:

 ~~~
 flick sid can metal future gabba sn mouth co gretsch mt arp h cp